palask/howtogit/cheatsheet.md

 #### Remove older commit:

 1. `git rebase -i HEAD~[N]` to list last *N* commits
 2. Remove the line of the commit that shall be deleted

+#### Remove initial commit if there are no other commits, but keep changes staged:

+	git update-ref -d HEAD

 ## Branches (Creating, Merging & Co.)